 Years ago, in a galaxy far, far away, I studied math at the University of Virginia.
 I was a transfer student, as I started my education in the community college system.
 I ultimately got my BA in Mathematics with a minor in Education.
 My plan was to finish college and go immediately into teaching high school math.
 As it turned out, that didn't happen.
 I got side-tracked and, enjoying math so much, I stuck around UVA for another two years and earned a MS in Math.
 I then got drafted by the NSA and did cyptopgraphy for a few years.
 Now I'm back on (the education) track.
 I've been teaching math and statistics at ITT-Tech for a few years and, so far, I've taught two sections of college algebra at El Camino Community College.
 I've also been tutoring math since high school.
 When I attended Central Virginia Community College, I worked in the math lab, administering tests and tutoring fellow students.
 I prefer to tutor algebra, statistics, or calculus, but any level of math is fine as well.

-University of Virginia-Main Campus - BA, Math / Education
+Undergraduate Degree: University of Virginia-Main Campus - Bachelor in Arts, Math / Education

-University of Virginia-Main Campus - MS, Math / Statistics
+Graduate Degree: University of Virginia-Main Campus - Master of Science, Math / Statistics

 What is your teaching philosophy?